untoldengine/UntoldEngine/README.md

 ![untoldengine-image-2](/docs/images/engine-highlight-2.png)

-## Get a feel for the API
+## Get a Feel for the API

-If you want a small code sample to inspect and experiment with, look at `Sources/Sandbox/GameScene.swift`.
-Along with the [Usage Example](docs/API/UsageExamples.md), it should help you get an idea of how to use the Untold Engine API
+A small code sample to inspect and experiment with is available at `Sources/Sandbox/GameScene.swift`.
+Along with the [Usage Example](docs/API/UsageExamples.md), it shows how the Untold Engine API works in practice.

-The Sandbox target is a simple place to test engine APIs such as creating an entity, attaching a mesh, and trying animations or other scene setup changes.
+The Sandbox target lets you test engine APIs — creating an entity, attaching a mesh, trying animations, and other scene setup.

 To run it from the CLI: